Carabao Cup round one preview: Frank Lampard's Derby hoping to bounce back

 That match is one of four all-Championship ties, with newly-promoted Rotherham and Wigan squaring off at the New York Stadium, Reading hosting Birmingham and a clash between Sheffield United and Hull.

-Middlesbrough sit top of the Championship table, having played a game more than those around them, and also need to avoid an upset at Notts County.
+Middlesbrough sit top of the Championship table, having played a game more than those around them, and also need to avoid an upset at home to Notts County.

 Tony Pulis is set to ring the changes.
 His side are unbeaten so far this season but it is a different story for League Two County, who suffered a 3-2 loss at Cambridge on Saturday.
 Kevin Nolan says his side will learn from that for the trip to the Riverside.